codeforamerica/westsac-urban-land-locator/README.rst

     pip install -r requirements/dev.txt

-Finally, you'll want to initialize the database and start the server:
+Finally, you'll want to initialize the database and start the server.
+We have to modify the upgrade file after it's created because we are using postgis.
+Between steps two and three, you'll have to follow `these steps <https://docs.google.com/document/d/1KPrTyPMVI-w1ILHd5NDzeD6XYTO9RQUfMSzrRrw-62g>`_:

 ::